lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 If a slashing event is reported but remains unresolved before a module upgrade, the ongoing slashings counter will remain zero after the module upgrade.
 If another slashing occurs after the upgrade, resolution of the slashing started before the upgrade will null out the ongoing slashings counter that should have been incremented, potentially allowing Node Operators to claim their bonds prematurely.

 Because this scenario is highly unlikely in practice, the impact can be accepted as a minor risk.
-Alternatively, module upgrade can be postponed until all unresolved slashing events are resolved, ensuring that the ongoing slashings counter accurately reflects the true state of unresolved slashings.
+Alternatively, the module upgrade can be postponed until all unresolved slashing events are resolved, ensuring that the ongoing slashings counter accurately reflects the true state of unresolved slashings.

 #### Race condition in `keyAllocatedBalance` updates between top-ups and partial withdrawals